Environment and Sustainability

 In-Depth Analysis of Invisible Ecological Wounds of War

-Every war is a tragedy.
-It not only takes the lives of humans, but also disrupt ecosystems, deplete natural resources, pollute the environment, and jeopardize the health of our planet for generations to come.
+Modern warfare does more than scar or davastate landscapes with craters and rubble.
+Armed conflicts unravel ecosystems, poisons rivers, empties forests, and disrupts the delicate balance that sustains life.
 It is important to recognize the ecological impact of war, which is too often ignored, or pushed to the background.
-Armed conflicts devastate landscapes, pollute rivers, destroy forests, and displace wildlife.
 Recognizing the link between the war and ecology is essential if we are to understand the full scale of war’s tragedy – one that scars both humanity and the Earth that we depend on for survival.

 The Invisible Ecological Wounds of War: How War Unleashes Destruction on Natural World?